BROKEN SKY

 “What … what do we do if they check the old fuel modules before shipping them back?
 They’ll see that the crystals are damaged.
 How do we—”

 “Stop.”
-Pieter’s family had been in the transportation business for generations.
-He understood why the tour company had not acted.
+Pieter’s family had been in the transportation business for generations, and he understood why the tour company had not acted.
 “They’re not going to complain.
 If you were to check, you’d find that plane has at least two more seats than it was designed for.
 They’re legally required to carry enough reserve fuel to reach the nearest airport, but a full-tank reduces cargo weight and thereby the number of paying passengers.
 It will be fine.”

 Simon nodded and took two deep breaths.
-“The pumping station in Louisiana was destroyed.
-As planned.”
-He shuffled a half step back from the desk.
+“The pumping station in Louisiana was destroyed, as planned, but—” He shuffled half a step back from the desk.
 “But the roof collapsed and tore the fuel manifold apart before the final phase.
 That was unexpected, and it briefly exposed the wormholes, which led to small fires in several other cities.”

-Pieter had been reading as Simon talked and had already finished the section covering the secondary fires.
-He considered for only a moment.
+Pieter had already read the section covering the secondary fires and considered for only a moment.
 “It’s unlikely anyone will link the events.
-Our official position is unchanged—the fire forced us to cut the fuel supply as a precaution.
+Our official position is unchanged: the fire forced us to cut the fuel supply as a precaution.
 Pass information requests directly to me and prepare for the next round of tests.”

 Simon glanced at Danny and retreated another half step.
 Danny, like Simon himself, was of average height, but muscled like an Olympic gymnast.
 That and his unrelenting glare made him more intimidating than Pieter, who was broad-shouldered and stood six inches taller.

-Pieter had skipped the actual measurements.
-He understood the principles but left the details to the engineers.
+Pieter understood the principles but left the details to the engineers.
 “What caused that?”

 “It may just be an instrumentation error, except … well … except that the extra pressure works out to be precisely what it would be if there were two more crystals.”